 from the point of view of the individual animal, Marc now saw his subjects as part of a larger unified field and treated them in terms of the overall structure of the composition.

-, the images of horse and stables are almost indistinguishable.
+In Stables, the images of horse and stables are almost indistinguishable.
 The artist arranged a group of five red, blue, and white horses within a framework of parallel and crossing diagonals.
-Massed on the picture plane, the horses are transformed into flat
+Massed on the picture plane, the horses are transformed into flat colored shapes.

 The curvilinear patterns of the animals' tails and the shifting planes of vivid, light-filled colors suggest the influence of the Futurists and Robert Delaunay, whom Marc had met during a trip to Paris in 1912.